How to integrate Google Analytics with Close CRM

 2. Attributer automatically completes the hidden fields with Google Analytics data

-Attributer keeps an eye on where your site's visitors originate from.
-When they complete a lead form on the site, Attributer automatically uses Google Analytics data to populate the hidden fields you've put in earlier.
+When a visitor completes a lead form on your site, Attributer automatically uses Google Analytics data to populate the hidden fields you've put in earlier.

-Imagine you're Dropbox and a visitor lands on your website via a brand campaign on Paid Search or PPC.
-Attributer would complete the hidden fields in this way:
+Imagine you're Dropbox and a visitor lands on your website via a brand campaign on Paid Search.
+Attributer might complete the hidden fields in this way:

 • Channel: Paid Search